Certification EBU-EAU Host Centre

 Albania, Austria, Belarus, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kosovo, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Moldavia, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine.

 Would your centre like to receive certification and international recognition as European centre of excellence?
-Then you can apply online via the EBU Evaluation & Certification Database.
+Then you can apply online via the EBU Certification website.
 If you don’t have an account to access this database, you need to sign up and create one first.
 Once you are signed in, you need to select the option “EBU-EAU Host Centre Certification”.

 The administration fee is EUR 250,00 per applied specialty.
 The evaluation process will be finished within four weeks after receipt of payment.